 Integrity Limiting HEX Corrosion

 When these corrosive or erosive environments occur the metal alloy of fabrication of the heat exchanger equipment will be attacked, causing metal wastage and a loss of the metal wall thickness of the unit.
 If left unaddressed this can lead to leaks and a loss of containment.

 Once the surface of the heat exchanger shell or tube sheet has started to corrode and pitting develops metal loss increases due to the turbulent flow in this area, creating an even more aggressive erosion/corrosion cycle.
-It is therefore critical to ensure that the corrosion mechanisms are mitigated through corrosion management strategies, such as a surface corrosion barrier such as a high-temperature corrosion resistant alloy applied by IGS HVTS.
+It is therefore critical to mitigate corrosion mechanisms through corrosion management strategies, such as a surface corrosion barrier of high-temperature corrosion resistant alloy applied by IGS HVTS.

 Prior HEX Corrosion Mitigation Strategies

 The operating conditions in heat exchanger units are highly varied, due to their common function and use throughout the refining process.
 Corrosion management strategies for the internal protection of reboilers and coolers have included the use of organic coating systems, weld overlay or build-up, and complete vessel replacement.
-Limitations exist with respect to the long-term durability of liquid epoxy coatings in this challenging environment, with repeat premature failure of the corrosion barrier, exposing the parent metal to the corrosive environment and leading to metal wastage and loss of the pressure boundary wall thickness.
+Limitations exist with respect to the long-term durability of liquid epoxy coatings in this challenging environment.
+It frequently meets premature failure of the corrosion barrier, exposing the parent metal to the corrosive environment and leading to metal wastage and loss of the pressure boundary wall thickness.
 This often occurs prior to inspection and discovery at the next available shutdown or turnaround.

 This type of discovery scope leads to challenging repair requirements, a negative impact on shutdown schedules, the heat exchanger unit and hence the process availability.
 Turnaround time restrictions limit the feasibility and attractiveness of mechanical repairs or section/vessel replacement.

 Upgrading the Internal Alloy with IGS High Velocity Thermal Spray (HVTS) Coating Solutions